What is this safari about?

 What should I expect to pay?

-Currently, a gorilla trekking permit costs USD$600 per person per trek (April 2019).
-In comparison, Rwanda is USD$1400 per person per trek, so you can effectively trek twice in Uganda for cheaper than you can once in Rwanda.
+Currently, a gorilla trekking permit costs USD$700 per person per trek.
+In comparison, Rwanda is USD$1400 per person per trek, so you can effectively trek twice in Uganda for the same price as once in Rwanda.
 Accommodation in the area varies greatly from under $100 per person per night to around $800 per person per night for high-end luxury lodges.

 What Extensions do you recommend?